JenniferR326/bug-tracker/README.md

 Installation

--Fork and clone this repo, then:
+Fork and clone this repo, then:

 -npm install

 -createdb bug-tracker

--npm run start-client
+-npm start

 -Navigate to localhost:8080.